davidderaedt/Illustrator-Layer-Exporter/readme.md

 * Layer names cannot be set with the same UX as with art items (eg "set selected layers as PNG").
 Rationale: the illustrator API does not let us know which layers are selected.

+##FAQ

+###Why do I need Illustrator CC / 17.0+?
+Sorry, CC apps have a new engine for extensions which lets you create panels using nothing but web standards.
+This is what this panel uses.
+You can still port it by yourself, of course.

+###How can I convert my rectangles to simple divs?

+Because it would be stupid to use image files for simple rectangles when you could use div, you can simply use a non-suffixed layer with a rectangle inside.
+Using the (experimental) background element feature, this layer will be converted to a div and the underlying rectangle will be use to set the CSS for the size and the color.

+###Can I inline SVG code in HTML rather than use img?

+Unfortunately, no. Illustrator's API does not expose the generated SVG code, it only allows to automate file export.

+###Hey, the exported SVG code sucks!
+While it does the job, the Illustrator SVG export engine is not so great in the first place.
+I highly recommend using SVGO for optimization.

+###Why doesn't it work with my appearances?
+Sorry, appearances are not supported at this stage.

+###Does it support symbols?
+Yes and no. Symbols instances will all be treated as separated image files.

+###What about sublayers?
+Not supported, amigos.

 ##About the source code

 This repository is the source for the panel.
 The underlying logic, written in ExtendScript, is located in the CSscript repository.

+##Special thanks to

+* [Franck Payen](https://twitter.com/fr32c), the best tester in the world, for his invaluable help.
+* [Stephane Baril](https://twitter.com/sbaril) for his amazing expertize
+* Adobe extensibility product managers [Hallgrimur Bjornsson](https://twitter.com/HallgrimurTh) and Jonathan Ferman for their help
+* And also: [Pierre Courtejoie](https://twitter.com/sPECtre), [Marc Autret](https://twitter.com/indiscripts) Adobe UX designers, the Photoshop Generator team, and [Stephanie Walter](https://twitter.com/WalterStephanie) for their continued support.